-- You are taking warfarin or any other blood thinner (Ginkgo may have additive effects, increasing the risk of spontaneous bleeding).
+- You are taking warfarin or other blood thinners: Ginkgo may have additive effects, increasing the risk of spontaneous bleeding.

-- You are taking antipsychotic medication or prochlorperazine (Ginkgo may cause seizures when combined with these medications).
+- You are taking antipsychotic medications or prochlorperazine: Ginkgo may cause seizures when combined with these medications.

-- You are taking insulin (Ginkgo can alter insulin secretion and effect blood glucose levels).
+- You are taking insulin: Ginkgo can alter insulin secretion and affect blood glucose levels.

-- You are taking drugs that are substrates of Cytochrome P450 3A4 (Ginkgo may increase the risk of side effects of these drugs).
+- You are taking amlodipine: Ginkgo may increase the risk of side effects of this drug.

-- You are taking drugs that are substrates of P-Glycoprotein (Ginkgo may increase the risk of side effects of these drugs).
+- You are taking a cytochrome P450 3A4 substrate drug: Ginkgo may increase the risk of side effects of these drugs.

-- You are taking drugs that are substrates of UGT (Uridine 5’-diphospho-glucuronosyltransferase) enzymes (Ginkgo may increase the risk of side effects of these drugs).
+- You are taking a P-glycoprotein substrate drug: Ginkgo may increase the risk of side effects of these drugs.

-- You are taking Amlodipine (a calcium channel blocker): (Ginkgo leaf tablet, a multiherbal formula containing ginkgo, may increase the risk of side effects of this drug).
+- You are taking a UGT substrate drug: Ginkgo may increase the risk of side effects of these drugs.

-- In a few patients who were predisposed to seizures or on medications that lower the seizure threshold (e.g. prochlorperazine, chlorpromazine, perphenazine, etc.), ginkgo may have induced seizures.
+Seizures: In a few patients who were prone to seizures or on medications that lower the seizure threshold (e.g. prochlorperazine, chlorpromazine, perphenazine, etc.), ginkgo may have induced seizures.

-- A patient with glucose-6-phosphate dehydrogenase (G6PD) deficiency developed acute hemolytic anemia after receiving an injection of G. biloba for dementia.
+Acute hemolytic anemia: In a patient after receiving an injection of G. biloba for dementia.
 Her symptoms resolved following intravenous fluid infusion and discontinuation of G. biloba.

 For Healthcare Professionals

-Ginkgo’s anticancer potential has been explored as well.
-It has been implicated in reducing the risk of ovarian cancer, although based only on epidemiological and biological data (12).
-Orally administered capsules of ginkgo exocarp polysaccharides reduced the tumor area in patients with gastric cancer (4).
-In another study, an injectable form of ginkgo extract and 5-flurouracil were administered to patients with advanced colorectal cancer.
-Data suggests benefits of the combination therapy (13).
-But data from the GEM study, in which cancer was the secondary outcome, do not support gingko’s effectiveness in reducing cancer risk (38).
-Ginkgo supplementation was also reported ineffective in preventing chemotherapy-associated cognitive dysfunction in a randomized controlled trial of breast cancer patients (45).
+Preliminary epidemiological and biological data suggest ginkgo may reduce ovarian cancer risk (20).
+Orally administered capsules of ginkgo exocarp polysaccharides reduced the tumor area in a small study of patients with gastric cancer (3).
+An injectable form of ginkgo extract and 5-flurouracil administered to advanced colorectal cancer patients demonstrated benefit with the combination therapy (21).
+However, secondary outcome data from the aforementioned GEM study does not support the use of gingko to reduce cancer risk (22).
+It is also ineffective in preventing chemotherapy-associated cognitive dysfunction in breast cancer patients (23).

 Mechanism of Action

-The chemopreventive ability of bilobalide, a terpene trilactone, is thought to be via alterations in cryptal cell proliferation and drug-metabolizing enzyme activities (2).
-The exocarp polysaccharides from ginkgo were shown to affect the expression of c-myc, bcl-2 and c-fos genes, which can inhibit proliferation and induce apoptosis and differentiation of human gastric tumor cells (4).
+Chemopreventive properties of bilobalide, a terpene trilactone, may occur via alterations in cryptal cell proliferation and drug-metabolizing enzyme activities (1).
+The exocarp polysaccharides from ginkgo affected expression of c-myc, bcl-2 and c-fos genes, which can inhibit proliferation and induce apoptosis and differentiation of human gastric tumor cells (3).

-A patient with glucose-6-phosphate dehydrogenase (G6PD) deficiency developed acute hemolytic anemia after receiving an injection of G. biloba for dementia prophylaxis.
-Her symptoms resolved following intravenous fluid infusion and discontinuation of G. biloba (53).
+Acute hemolytic anemia (with injected ginkgo): In a patient with glucose-6-phosphate dehydrogenase (G6PD) deficiency receiving a G. biloba injection for dementia prophylaxis.
+Symptoms resolved following intravenous fluid infusion and discontinuation of G. biloba (39).